hikesandbikes/hikesandbikes.github.io/_posts/2020-07-04-the-need-for-speed.md

 </p>

 <p>
-As a triathlete, I've listed out some hard-won lessons from over the years.
-I'm writing this list just as much for myself as I am to help readers, because it's very easy to fall into these traps.
+I've listed out some hard-won lessons from training for triathlons over the years.
+I'm writing this list just as much for myself as I am to help you, because it's very easy to fall into these traps.
  </p>

 <blockquote>